-True Food Kitchen is basically a restaurant that was made for summer.
-On its summer menu, a spectacular array of fruits, herbs, and vegetables take a starring role in just about everything you order… and this summer is no exception.
-What’s new this year are some ingredients and preparations you might not have tried before, so it’s definitely worth a visit.
+Every year, True Food Kitchen‘s summer menu features a spectacular array of fruits, herbs, and vegetables.
+This year there are some ingredients and preparations you might not have tried before, so it’s definitely worth a visit.

-First up on the summer menu is the wildly colorful Heirloom Tomato and Watermelon Salad.
+First, the summer menu features a wildly colorful Heirloom Tomato and Watermelon Salad.
 Like many items on the True Food Kitchen menu, it’s gluten-free and vegan.
-Fresh chunks of heirloom tomato and watermelon are presented on top of (vegan) coconut lime yogurt, along with basil, mint, and toasted pistachio.
-Side note: Have you had True Food Kitchen’s coconut yogurt?
-It amazingly rich and creamy, with no dairy whatsover – the perfect vegan replacement for regular yogurt.
+Fresh chunks of heirloom tomato and watermelon sit on top of (vegan) coconut lime yogurt, along with basil, mint, and toasted pistachio.
+Incidentally, have you had True Food Kitchen’s coconut yogurt?
+It amazingly rich and creamy, with no dairy whatsoever.
+It’s the perfect vegan replacement for regular yogurt.

-Next was our table’s hands-down favorite, the Korean Noodle Salad.
-This amazing salad (also vegan) features sweet potato glass noodles, bok choy, kale, cucumber kimchi, mango, bean sprouts, and an almond lime vinaigrette.
-The “noodles” are made from spiralized sweet potatoes, and they’re incredibly noodle-like – you would never know they were made from sweet potatoes.
+Second was our table’s hands-down favorite, the Korean Noodle Salad.
+This salad (also vegan) features sweet potato glass noodles, bok choy, kale, cucumber kimchi, mango, bean sprouts, and almond lime vinaigrette.
+Additionally, the sweet potato noodles are incredibly noodle-like.
+You would never know they are actually sweet potatoes.

-For a main course, check out the Summer Tacos, which you can eat with either fish or beef.
-These gluten-free tacos are garnished with tomatillo avocado salsa, pickled jicama slaw, coconut lime yogurt, and a side of anasazi beans.
-The pickled jicama slaw turns out to be the perfect topping for these tacos, which are perfectly refreshing and not too heavy.
+Next, the main courses include Summer Tacos, which you can eat with either fish or beef.
+These gluten-free tacos feature tomatillo avocado salsa, pickled jicama slaw, coconut lime yogurt, and a side of anasazi beans.
+The pickled jicama slaw is the perfect addition – it’s perfectly refreshing and not too heavy.
 Our dinner companion, a taco fan, declared these his “favorite tacos of the summer.”

-Another new entree is the Responsibly Sourced Striped Bass, which is served over a bed of ancient grains and vegetables.
-This is a great choice for fish lovers, who will get just the right amount of fish, along with a savory grain mixture that will have everyone at your table scrambling to get a taste.
+Additionally, you can choose Responsibly Sourced Striped Bass, which includes ancient grains and vegetables.
+The savory grain mixture will have everyone at your table scrambling to get a taste.

-On the dessert side, you’re going to love the totally original new Summer Berries item, which is served with forbidden black rice, macadamia nuts, and coconut cream.
-The forbidden black rice part is kind of a like a rice pudding, and it adds a satisfyingly chewy and hearty element to the sweet summer berries.
+Last, on the dessert side, you’re going to love the totally original new Summer Berries item.
+The berry dish features forbidden black rice, macadamia nuts, and coconut cream.
+Incidentally, the forbidden black rice part is kind of a like a rice pudding.
+It adds a satisfyingly chewy and hearty element to the sweet summer berries.

 Of course, once you’re at True Food Kitchen you can’t forget the drinks.
-We were totally blown away by the summer drink choices, starting off with the gorgeous Wild Orchid cocktail.
-This drink has lemon-infused vodka, lavender, and blueberry – and it’s topped with a pretty edible orchid flower.
+We loved the summer drink choices, starting off with the gorgeous Wild Orchid cocktail.
+This drink has lemon-infused vodka, lavender, and blueberry.
+Last but not least, it’s topped with a pretty edible orchid flower.

-On the non-alcoholic side, we are now completely addicted to the Pop de Provence drink, which is bubbly water with lemon and lavender.
-Everyone who tried it agrees: it tastes like drinking a tall, cool glass of lavender.
-It’s an amazing summer refresher.
+On the non-alcoholic side, we enjoyed the Pop de Provence drink.
+This gorgeous drink features bubbly water with lemon and lavender.
+Everyone who tried it agreed: it tastes like drinking a tall, cool glass of lavender.

 Headed to True Food Kitchen?
 It’s now in 23 locations across the United States.
-But don’t delay on trying the summer menu – it’s only around through early October.
+The summer menu is available through early October.

 Blogger disclosure: True Food Kitchen treated me and a guest to a preview of the summer menu items.
 I did not receive compensation for this post.
 All opinions expressed are my own.